MAsuamah/zookeepr/README.md

 To view animals click the view animals button.
 This will feature any animals already in our catalogue as well as any animals you add.

 #### Viewing Zookeepers
 To view zookeepers click the view zookeepers button.
 This will feature any zookeepers already in our catalogue as well as any zookeepers you add.
-An example of the catalogue looks is pictured below.
+An example of how the catalogue looks is pictured below.

 ![screencapture-myzookpr-herokuapp-zookeepers-2021-05-06-14_53_01](https://user-images.githubusercontent.com/77217156/117350693-db18a280-ae7a-11eb-8323-9e2847289e42.png)